More than Flying; One Kentucky Officer's Story

+FRANKFORT, Ky. – Inside a hot and humid Army Aviation Support Facility at Boone National Guard Center, Soldiers prepare for their scheduled flight.
+Streaks of lightning flashed through the night sky; no aircraft would be flying tonight.

-U.S. Army 1st Lt.
-Cassandra Frederick, platoon leader and UH-60 Black Hawk pilot assigned to Bravo Company, 2/147th Assault Helicopter Battalion, inspects the rotors of a UH-60 Black Hawk on Boone National Guard Center in Frankfort, Ky., July 27, 2023.
-(U.S. Army photo by Spc.
-Danielle Sturgill).
+However, for U.S. Army 1st Lt.
+Cassandra Frederick, platoon leader and UH-60 Black Hawk pilot assigned to Bravo Company, 2/147th Assault Helicopter Battalion, that didn’t mean there wasn’t work to be done.

+As a first-generation Soldier and aviator in her family, she is pioneering an Army career while also balancing her civilian career as a nurse.
+After speaking with a friend from nursing school who was also in the Guard, Frederick decided to join the Kentucky National Guard in 2018.

+“He told me the Guard was looking for aviators and that I should look into this,” she said.
+“Within a few short months I was off to basic training and officer candidate school, then I

 |Date Taken: